Face The Outdoors

 Five key differences that actually matter for your aurora experience:

-1. Truly Small Groups (Max 10 Guests): Unlike crowded bus tours with 30-50 people where you're competing for your guide's attention and vehicle headlights ruin your photos, our intimate groups mean personal guidance, peaceful viewing, and complete darkness for stunning aurora photography.
+1. Truly Small Groups (Max 10 Guests): Larger Fairbanks tour operations run anywhere from 14 to 60 travelers per night across multiple vans.
+We never split your night across multiple vehicles or pack you into a crowd.
+Personal guidance, peaceful viewing, and complete darkness for stunning aurora photography.
 No bus lights.
 No crowds.
 Just you and the lights.

-4. Mobile Aurora Chasing: We don't just wait and hope—we actively relocate to find clear skies using real-time weather data and decades of local knowledge.
+4. Lodge-Plus-Mobile-Chase Hybrid: We don't just wait and hope.
+If clouds move in over the lodge, we go mobile and chase clear skies using real-time weather data and decades of local knowledge.
+Read more about how we actually chase the northern lights.

 How long are the tours?

-Tours typically run 6-8 hours depending on aurora activity and weather conditions.
+Tours run approximately 6 hours, depending on aurora activity and weather conditions.
 If aurora is spectacular, we stay longer.
-If conditions are poor, we may wrap up earlier.
-We're experience-focused, not time-focused.
+If conditions wrap up earlier, we head back.
+We're experience-focused, not clock-focused.
 Peak viewing usually occurs 10pm-2am.
-Pickup times vary seasonally—we'll confirm your specific time after booking.
+Pickup window is typically 8-9 PM with return to your hotel by approximately 5 AM.
+Specific pickup time is confirmed with you the day of the tour based on conditions.

 Where do you pick up guests?